Wrasse

 • for Bluethroat Wrasse, reef-based groups are generally comprised of a larger male and a harem of smaller females;

-• Bluethroat Wrasse all develop as females and some change to males to replace the dominant males removed from the reef; and
+• Bluethroat Wrasse all develop as females and some change to males to replace the dominant males removed from the reef;

 • wrasse inhabit reefs that are often deeper than the depths at which commercial fishers target them.

-Bluethroat Wrasse may attain a total length of up to 50 centimetres and live for up to 23 years; females mostly mature at about 5 to 8 years of age and at about two thirds their maximum size.
+Bluethroat Wrasse can attain a total length of up to 50 centimetres and live for up to 23 years; females mostly mature at about 5 to 8 years of age and at about two thirds their maximum size.
 Males can reach at least 50 cm total length and mature at approximately 8 years age.

 Purple Wrasse attain a maximum size of 45 centimetres, and for Victorian populations may live at least 16 years, and are found at depths up to 90 metres.
 Unlike the Bluethroat Wrasse, sex does not change after maturity which means that the exploitable stock may comprise similar proportions of both sexes.